holuspokus/homebridge-pioneer-avr-2025/README.md

 ## Release Notes
+- **v0.2.16**: Improved the plugin's handling when HomeKit simultaneously issues commands to turn off the receiver and disable Telnet.
 - **v0.2.15**: Minor stability improvements, including a small fix to the keepalive behavior.
 - **v0.2.14**: Enhanced the ListeningMode switch's reliability when the current value couldn't be retrieved, and stabilized reconnect behavior.
 - **v0.2.13**: Fixed an issue where the state of the input switches did not always reflect whether the receiver was on or off.